dlion/LEFW/README.md

 *LEFW* it's a _simple_ website to _save links_.

-Ho can I do with this shit ?
+What can I do with this shit ?
 ----------------------------
 * You can divide links by category.
 * You can make links private so *you can't see it without a password*